-Sainte-Victoire mountain is where Cézanne received inspiration for many of his landscapes and where Picasso is thought to have reached peak creativity.
-Though my artistic expression while trekking didn’t quite reach the level of these impressionist masters, it was an amazing journey across the mountain and an unforgettable view.
+Montagne Sainte-Victoire is where Cézanne received inspiration for many of his landscapes and where Picasso is thought to have reached peak creativity.
+Though my artistic expression while hiking in Provence didn’t quite reach the level of these impressionist masters, it was an amazing journey across the mountain and an unforgettable view.

 3.5 out of 5

-We hiked up the Blue trail, starting from bus stop J04 on the Bus Line L140, up to the Sainte-Victoire Priory & refuge.
+We hiked up the Blue trail, starting from bus stop J04 on the Bus Line L140, up to the Sainte-Victoire Priory and refuge.
 The trail is rocky and exposed, which made it a bit harder as it was incredibly windy the morning we hiked up.
-We headed down the other side of the mountain to Vauvenargues using the Red trail, which is clear and wide, but very steep.
+We headed down the other side of Sainte-Victoire mountain to Vauvenargues using the Red and White trail, which is clear and wide, but very steep.
 Each way took about two hours.
-We recommend starting from the dam and ending in Vauvenargues due to the steepness of the red trail (better down than up), and it’s more fun celebrating the end of your trek with some delicious food and a cold drink in the town with a view of the peak you just climbed.
+We recommend starting from the dam and ending in Vauvenargues due to the steepness of the red and white trail (better down than up), and it’s more fun celebrating the end of your trek with some delicious food and a cold drink in the town with a view of the peak you just climbed.

-After taking in the views at the top, we took the red trail down to Vauvenargues.
+After taking in the views at the top of Montagne Sainte-Victoire, we took the red and white trail down to Vauvenargues.
 For the first 20 minutes or so, it was a rocky, narrow path with switchbacks similar to the Blue Trail.
 But soon we reached a spot where the path opens up wide enough for a car to drive through.
 It’s very steep (and hard on the knees!), and a bit slippery with small loose rocks.
-Below is a map from the top of the mountain to Vauvenargues.
+Below is a map from the top of Montagne Sainte-Victoire to Vauvenargues.
 We took the longer route that went along the D10 so we were able to watch bicyclists in a triathlon race down the hill.

-Another option would be to hike the southern part of the rim toward the town of Puyloubier.
+Another option for hiking on Montagne Sainte-Victoire would be to hike the southern part of the rim toward the town of Puyloubier.
 Use bus route L110.
-For more details about the trails in Sainte-Victoire, we recommend getting a map from the tourist office in Aix-en-Provence.
+For more details about the trails and hiking in Sainte-Victoire mountain, we recommend getting a map from the tourist office in Aix-en-Provence.